 Huge rooms, but devoid of a bring-the-kids vibe

 No room is smaller than 750 square feet, which means there's a lot of room for families to spread out.
 That said, the hotel's well-polished decor and private, discreet vibe doesn't exactly scream "bring the kids."
 Management says they see a handful of families there in the summer (and typically only the summer).
 Rooms are large enough to easily fit a rollaway bed (for a fee) or a crib (free), and there are plenty of kid-friendly items (for adult-size prices) on the 24-hour room service menu -- a mini beef burger with fries, for instance.

-Huge rooms translate to plenty of room for kids and gear, but not much of a kid-friendly vibe.
+- Huge rooms translate to plenty of room for kids and gear, but not much of a kid-friendly vibe.

 - Cribs are free; rollaway beds are charged per night.

 - Kid-friendly items on the 24-hour room service menu range between (mac and cheese) and (burger with fries).

 - Boxwood at The London West Hollywood -- a beautiful space with plush leather and velvet banquettes.
 In addition to delicious dishes like Maine lobster with mango and heirloom melons and seared prime ribeye, the cocktails, such as the signature London, which includes Plymouth gin and lillet (a French apertif), fresh-squeezed grapefruit juice, and champagne, are wonderful.